mathkimchi/singularity/DEVLOG.md

 - finally implement a custom display for world tree?

 BTW, I don't know why the old code didn't update on subsequent keypresses, but wtv.

+I made the standard indent just one character, but its weird bc focused and parents of focused have extra an char.
+It might be a little extreme.

+By the way, I am considering if it would be better to jsut copy HTML or even entirely use HTML/some UI library, but idk.
+I really need to figure out how sizing is going to work.
+Maybe I really will just do a ZUI but a question is what dimension proportional text is going to be proportional to.
+Whatever the case, if I want to do anything more than just blind text-based UI (that doesn't even do things like wrap), ie if I want Sonamu to be anything more than a laughingstock, then I really need to redo the UI system.

+Ok, I'll commit the current changes before I start getting lost in the brainstorm sauce.